 An alumnus of Stanford University (A.B.) and UC San Francisco (M.D.), Chancellor Drake is a fellow of the Institute of Medicine (National Academies) and the American Academy of Arts and Sciences.
 He has received numerous honors and awards for teaching, public service, and research, including the Burbridge Award for Public Service, the Asbury Award (clinical science), the Michael J. Hogan Award (laboratory science), the UCSF School of Medicine Clinical Teaching Award, the S.J.
 Kimura Teaching Award, the UCSF School of Medicine Alumnus of the Year Award, and the Gold-Headed Cane Society Speaker’s Cane.

 In addition, he received the Association of American Medical Colleges’ Herbert W. Nickens Award for promoting social justice and the California Wellness Foundation’s Champion of Diversity Award.
 He was awarded the inaugural Binational Health Pioneer Award at the 18th International HIV/AIDS Conference.
 He was inducted into Stanford University’s Multicultural Hall of Fame in 2009.

 Chancellor Drake has served as trustee and president of the Alpha Omega Alpha Honor Medical Society and as chair of the board of trustees of the Association of Academic Health Centers.
 He currently serves on the executive committee and the Division I board of the National Collegiate Athletic Association, and on the executive and membership committees of the Association of American Universities.

 Chancellor Drake and his wife, Brenda, live in Irvine.
-They have two grown sons.
+They have two grown sons and two grandchildren.